tmpim/bd-plugins/README.md

 the ability is re-enabled is configurable in settings.

 ---
+### Clocks
+> Adds the local time for all members that are in the Tmpim Whomst (and have their timezone in Whomst).

+---
 ### SelfPresence
 > Adds a button to channel headers to see your rich presence data.